Florida–Tennessee football rivalry: Schedule

 Florida and Tennessee's football teams first met in 1916, when both schools were members of the Southern Intercollegiate Athletic Association.
 They each joined the Southern Conference in the 1920s, and were founding members of the Southeastern Conference (SEC) in 1932.
 Despite these common affiliations, a true rivalry did not develop between the programs for a long time because they played so sparingly.

 For many years, the SEC allowed schools to arrange their own conference schedules, which sometimes resulted in unusual or imbalanced conference slates that varied according to traditional opponents and each athletic department's travel budget.
 The University of Tennessee is located in Knoxville and the University of Florida is in Gainesville, which are approximately 550 mi apart.
-Between the cost and time required to travel by train and the fact that the SEC did not require members to play each other very often, the two schools met on the gridiron only thirteen times between 1916 and 1969.
-Of those thirteen games, seven were played in Knoxville, two were played in Gainesville, and four were played in other locations in Florida.
+Between the cost and time required to travel by train and the SEC's lax scheduling oversight, the two schools met on the gridiron only thirteen times between 1916 and 1969.
+Seven of these games were played in Knoxville, two in Gainesville, and four in other locations across Florida.

 The SEC became a 10-member league in the late-1960s, and a new scheduling system had the Gators and Vols play seven times over the next 21 seasons.
 The SEC became a 12-member league in 1992 and split into two divisions.
-Both Florida and Tennessee were placed in the SEC's Eastern Division, and they have met annually ever since.
+Both Florida and Tennessee were placed in the SEC's Eastern Division, and the rivals met every year from 1990 until 2025.

+The SEC expanded to 16 members in 2024, and after two seasons of transition, members schools decided to move to a nine-game conference slate in 2026, disrupting several annual rivalries.
+Under the new scheduling formula, Florida and Tennessee will play every other year beginning in 2027, making 2026 the first college football season without a scheduled clash between the Gators and the Volunteers in 36 years.

+Third Saturday in September

 Florida and Tennessee played on the third Saturday of September almost every year from 1992 until the SEC expanded again in 2024, giving the rivalry its nickname.
 In many of those seasons, it was the first significant challenge of the season for one or both teams, with the winner gaining a key advantage in the race for a berth in the SEC Championship Game.
 Notable exceptions to the usual scheduling came in 2001, when the game was postponed until December 1 due to the September 11 attacks, and in 2020, when the COVID-19 pandemic delayed the start of the season and shifted the Florida–Tennessee game to December 5.